 MailChimp offers a number of other tools and integrations that may also be a good fit for your blog.
 We've highlighted some of them here in this section, but for a full listing, visit our Integrations Directory.

-MailChimp Snap is an app for sending quick, photo-based email campaigns directly from your iPhone.
+MailChimp Snap is an app for sending quick, photo-based email campaigns directly from your iPhone or Android phone.
 Once you’ve downloaded MailChimp Snap and connected it to your MailChimp account, you’ll take a photo—or select an existing photo from your camera roll or Instagram account—and add a quick link, title, and message to your campaign.
 Then, select one of the available layouts, determine your recipients, and you’re ready to send.
-Once sent, you'll have the option to share the campaign across your social media channels from directly within Snap, and the campaign will appear within both the Campaigns and Reports pages within your MailChimp account.
-This Knowledge Base article has all the details.
+Once sent, you'll have the option to share the campaign across your social media channels from directly within Snap, and the campaign will appear within both the Campaigns and Reports pages of your regular MailChimp account so you can track its progress.